cavenditti/yapp/README.md

  - ~Good~ Better logging
  - docstrings
  - CI/CD (even very basic)
- - Add sample pipeline status monitor class
+ - Pipeline status monitor class with an example
  - Consider permitting repeted tasks in a single pipeline (can this be useful?)
  - For each step, keep track of the inputs required in future steps.
 So that unneeded ones can be removed from memory